dmagda/java-litters-everywhere/README.md

 ### Trigger Vacuum

-Finally, execute the vacuum process manually and check the state of the index and table memory.
+Finally, execute the ordinary vacuum process manually and check the state of the index and table memory.
 Should look as follows:

 ```sql
 select itemoffset,ctid,htid,dead from bt_page_items('pizza_order_time_idx',1);